Buying hunting land for yourself is a big step.

 Get on the same page about this before you even start looking for parcels of land.

-Discuss your financial situations.
+Discuss your financial situation.

 How stable are each of you financially?